About the Award

 This prestigious award was established in May 2010 by Cheryl and Henry Kloppenburg, lawyers by profession, but philanthropists at heart.
 The three Honorary Patrons of the Award are the Lieutenant Governor of Saskatchewan, the Mayor of the City of Saskatoon, and the President of the University of Saskatchewan.

-Nominations for this award must be received at the SWG office by 4:30 pm on June 30.
+Nominations for this award must be received at the SWG office by midnight on June 15.
 (If this falls on a weekend or holiday, the following work day will be accepted.)

 The award winner must have written a substantial body of literary work and have made a significant impact on writing in Saskatchewan.

 - The prize will be a cash award of $10,000, and a commemorative print of a painting by Saskatchewan artist Dorothy Knowles.

 - There shall only be one award given each year, although an award will not necessarily be given each year.